deepak-04/pycv/README.md

 * opening an issue on github; or
 * contacting the authors directly (if you don't have a GitHub account).

-Github is the preferred way as it grants visibility to all issues reported.
+Github is the preferrebly as it grants visibility to all issues reported.

 ### Virtual Machine
-I (Joe Minichino) created a VM for VirtualBox which allows you to skip installation steps and jump straight into action.
-However, I am yet to find a free storage service where to upload the 12GB file to make it freely availalble.
-This is currently being addressed so check to this page constantly.